Keilor Football Club: History

 With a further reserves team premiership in 2015, both the senior and reserves sides featured in grand finals – now competing in the Premier Division and Reserves Premier Division respectively.
 In the Premier Division final, Keilor kicked 8 goals to 3 in the opening term to defeat Aberfeldie 13.13 (91) to 9.8 (62) and secure the club's 10th first grade premiership.
 The reserves side also prevailed, defeating Greenvale 14.8 (92) to 10.9 (69) to win their 11th reserves title.

 In 2019, for the first time in the club's history, its Premier Division side achieved both the minor premiership and the premiership, winning 20 games in a row and defeating Aberfeldie 11.9 (75) to 10.7 (67) in the 2019 grand final.

+In 2025, the club was found to have breached their salary cap by $605 AUD in the 2022 season and $45,100 AUD in the 2023 season.
+As a result EDFL committee imposed the club will forfeit the 2023 Senior Men’s Premier Division premiership as well as allowable player payments limit will be reduced by 15 per cent for each of the 2025, 2026 and 2027 football seasons.
+Keilor FC is fined $50,000 AUD, with $20,000 AUD of that suspended pending compliance by the club with the EDFL Player Payment Rules for the 2025, 2026 and 2027 football seasons.

 Women's team

 In 2017, the club fielded a senior side in the inaugural Western Region and Essendon District Women's Football League season.
 The Blues dominated the competition, winning all 13 matches and conceding a mere 63 points, before defeating Manor Lakes by 75 points in the grand final.
-In 2018, the club fielded two women's teams – the EDFL Women's Premier Division side was narrowly defeated by the Sunbury Lions in the Elimination Final, while in the Northern Football League the Blues suffered a 39 point loss to Bendigo.
+In 2018, the club fielded two women's teams – the EDFL Women's Premier Division side was narrowly defeated by the Sunbury Lions in the Elimination Final, while in the Northern Football League the Blues suffered a 39-point loss to Bendigo.
 John Tate stepped down from the role of women's coach in February 2019, and was replaced by Ron Sikora.